calv-w/ruby-sinatra-practice/README.md

 3. Browse to http://localhost:4567

 ### Running the tests
-1. Use command `bundle exec rspec` to run test script
+1. Use command `bundle exec rspec` to run test script.

 ### Viewing the app
 1. Application is auto-deployed via CircleCi to Heroku: https://shielded-island-63077.herokuapp.com/